+I started trapping as a young boy growing up on a homestead in NW Alberta, and the trapping tradition continues with my family and I to this day and, I am confident, will do so for generations to come.

-Alberta continues to enjoy an abundance of thriving furbearer populations, which are carefully managed to ensure their health and sustainability for the benefit of all Albertans.
-Furbearer management is a key benefit of trapping and is made possible through the sharing of traditional knowledge and expertise with each new generation of trappers.
+The fur trade played a significant role in Alberta's history, and it continues to be important for many rural economies today.
+Alberta enjoys an abundance of thriving furbearer populations, which are managed carefully to benefit all Albertans.

-Ethical and humane trapping are an important part of the responsible stewardship of Alberta's public lands - helping to maintain healthy, diverse ecosystems.
-The guidelines followed by our trappers conform to the highest standards in the world - ensuring the humane treatment of animals and strong markets for Alberta's wild furs.
+Furbearer management is a key benefit of trapping and is made possible through the sharing of traditional knowledge and expertise to new generations of trappers.
+Trapping helps keep our ecosystems healthy and diverse, supporting wildlife populations.
+Our trappers follow guidelines that conform to the highest standards in the world-ensuring the humane treatment of animals which also helps maintain strong markets for Alberta's wild furs.

-This long-term success is due in great part to the values passed down within families who have held traplines across our province for generations.
-We appreciate the value of time-honoured traditions followed by families who consider their traplines to be an important part of their tradition and livelihoods.
+The success of Alberta's fur markets is largely due to the values and practices passed down through families who have held traplines across our province for generations.
+These families see their traplines as a key part of their tradition and livelihoods, and we recognize and value these time-honoured practices.

 We know Albertans are counting on government to take a responsible, balanced approach to wildlife management.
-Trappers help us meet this expectation by providing a critical service in managing wildlife conflict - from beavers flooding vital infrastructure to predators impacting livestock.
+Trappers are vital in helping us manage wildlife conflict, whether it's dealing with beavers that flood critical infrastructure or predators that threaten livestock.
+We appreciate your continued efforts.